Topological changes of two-dimensional magnetic textures: Introduction

-The dynamics of the magnetization at the microscopic scale is governed by the Landau-Lifshitz equation \cite{Landau-1935fk},
+The dynamics of the magnetization at the microscopic scale is governed by the Landau-Lifshitz equation,\cite{Landau-1935fk}

-where $\bm S$ is the dimensionless spin ($\bm S=-\bm m$, the unit magnetization vector) and $\bm f$ the effective field derived from the free energy functional ($\alpha$ is the damping constant, and $\bm f$ has the dimensions of energy).
-This equation takes into account the exact conservation of the magnetization norm to its saturation value.
-In addition, the special mathematical form of Landau-Lifshitz equation, ensures the conservation of the topological charge \cite{Papanicolaou-1991it}, defined by,
+where $\bm S$ is the dimensionless spin (treated here as a classical variable proportional to the magnetization in an atomic volume $a^3$) and $\bm f$ the effective field derived from the free energy functional ($\hbar$ is the Planck constant, $\alpha$ is the damping constant, and $\bm f$ has the dimensions of energy).
+This equation takes into account the exact conservation of the magnetization norm to its saturation value (for convenience we define $|\bm S|=S=1$).
+In addition, the special mathematical form of (\ref{eq:LL}), where the right hand side is perpendicular to the spin vector, ensures the conservation of the topological charge,\cite{Papanicolaou-1991it} defined by,

-in a two-dimensional system, where $\bm x=(x,y)$.
-It is worth noting, that the conservation of the magnetization topology is independent of the effective field specific form, and it holds even in the presence of norm preserving dissipation and time-dependent external fields.
+in a two-dimensional system, where $\bm x=(x,y)$ is a point in the plane perpendicular to $z$.
+It is worth noting that the conservation of the magnetization topology is independent of the effective field specific form, and it holds even in the presence of norm preserving dissipation and time-dependent external fields.
 However, the topology conservation is violated by stochastic perturbations, related for instance to thermal or quantum fluctuations.

-The Landau-Lifshitz micromagnetic approach was extensively used in recent years to investigate the dynamics of magnetic textures involving monopoles and vortices.
-In spite of the fact that the Landau-Lifshitz equation conserves the topology of the magnetization field, micromagnetic simulations on discrete lattices proved to be useful in describing complex topological changes \cite{Thiaville-2003rq}.
-In particular, these simulations revealed the importance of the excitation of gyration modes and vortex-antivortex annihilation in vortex core reversal \cite{Hertel-2006ib,Yamada-2007qt,Guslienko-2008so,Gaididei-2008vn,Weigand-2009la}.
+The micromagnetic approach was extensively used in recent years to investigate the dynamics of magnetic textures involving monopoles and vortices.
+In spite of the fact that the Landau-Lifshitz equation conserves the topology of the magnetization field, micromagnetic simulations on discrete lattices proved to be useful in describing complex topological changes.\cite{Thiaville-2003rq} In particular, these simulations revealed the importance of the excitation of gyration modes and vortex-antivortex annihilation in vortex core reversal.\cite{Hertel-2006ib,Yamada-2007qt,Guslienko-2008so,Gaididei-2008vn,Weigand-2009la}

+In this paper we investigate the topological changes of magnetic textures induced by a spin-polarized current, using a semiclassical two-dimensional lattice model, in which the itinerant electrons are quantum, and the fixed spins, classical.
+The interaction of the itinerant electrons with the fixed ones gives rise to a spin-transfer torque, generally described in the quasi-adiabatic limit by adding terms in the gradients of the magnetization,